-- a.
-Are - Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; - Living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; - Living in emergency or transitional shelters; - Abandoned in hospitals; or

-- b.
-Have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - c.
-Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - d.
-Are migratory children who are living in circumstances described in clauses (a) through (c).
+- Are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; - Have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and includes - Migratory children who are living in circumstances described in clauses (a) through (c).

-In accordance with Federal law, information on a homeless child or youth's living situation is part of the student's education record and shall not be considered, or added, to the list of directory information in Policy 4.13.3
+In accordance with Federal law, information on a homeless child or youth's living situation is part of the student's education record and shall not be considered, or added, to the list of directory information in Policy 4.13.